christophe0606/audiomark/README.md

 appliances like washers, dryers, and refrigerators, to home entertainment systems, and even cars that respond to voice commands.

+This version is a **modified** version using the CMSIS-Stream technology. is not an EEMBC benchmark anymore and **the AudioMark™ trademark must not be used to identify this version**.

+It is a proof of concept demonstrating how the benchmark could have been implemented using the CMSIS-Stream technology.

+Since lots of changes have been applied, **the results of this version should not be compared with the original one**.
+The scheduling is slightly different and as consequence it may not execute exactly the same number of inferences for a given number of audio input read.
+There may be a +- 1 difference.

 # Theory of operation

 The benchmark works by processing two microphone inputs listening to both a